 Bill grew up in Orlando Florida graduating from Bishop Moore High School and went on to Florida State University where he graduated in 1987 with a Bachelor of Science Degree in Human Resource Management.

 Bill is a resident of Forsyth County where he has lived since 1993.
-Bill and his wife Cheryl have two children, Melissa who attends the University of Georgia, and Austin who attends West Forsyth High School.
-Bill is very active in the baseball community where he is one of four league directors for Lanier Baseball; President of the Sawnee Mountain Park Baseball/Softball organization, Treasurer for the West Forsyth High School Dugout Club and is the Tournament Director for the Forsyth County Slugfest Baseball Tournament which over the years has had 250 plus teams participate and has donated over $100,000 to local organizations and charities.
+Bill has two children, a senior at the University of Georgia, and senior at West Forsyth High School.
+Bill is very active in the baseball community where he is one of four league directors for Lanier Baseball; President of the Sawnee Mountain Park Baseball/Softball organization, Treasurer for the West Forsyth High School Dugout Club and is the Tournament Director for the Forsyth County Slugfest Baseball Tournament which over the years has had 275 plus teams participate and has donated over $175,000 to local organizations and charities.

 Public Defender's Office

 Circuit Public Defender H. Bradford Morris, Jr. received his B.A. from Emory University in 1968.
 After serving as an officer in the United States Army, Morris received his J.D. from the University of Houston.
 He has practiced law for 28 years, with a concentration in criminal defense.